+For projects jointly delivered by a gas and electric utility, eligibility for either the electric or gas thresholds in the table above would trigger the application of a one-hundred percent (100%) percent NTG ratio for both fuel savings.

+Any general delivery service municipal, public school and local government customers in a disadvantaged municipality

+It is expected that, though Customers in disadvantaged areas are currently underrepresented in evaluation research due to lower participation levels, going forward, this policy will require that research to establish NTG ratios for Program activity explicitly sample Customers in non-disadvantaged areas.
+Any NTG research targeting Customers in disadvantaged areas will fall under Section 7.3 of the Policy Manual.

+This policy is applicable beginning with the 2023 Program Year.

-Free Ridership and Spillover
+7.5 Free Ridership and Spillover

 Free Ridership is to be assessed for each Program when calculating a new NTG Ratio.
 Spillover shall be included whenever possible and feasible in each NTG calculation.
 Whenever a NTG value is calculated for components of a Program, it will still include Free Ridership, and if feasible, Spillover.
 The Program component NTG Ratio will be applied, as necessary.
 Evaluators are not required to always include Spillover in NTG calculations due to the costs of Spillover research, but excluding Spillover might unfairly reduce Program calculated savings.
 Evaluators should consider Spillover, including logical reliance on deemed values and secondary research developed from evaluations of other Illinois Programs and other jurisdictions, to estimate Spillover in relation to the predicted impacts of such measurements.
 Also, a sector or Portfolio-level Spillover analysis should be considered by each utility at least once every Plan period when it is feasible and considered viable by evaluation.
 All such Spillover research should be conducted while being mindful of costs and other evaluation needs.